lyynxxx/stakingnode/README.md

 I have tested methods for system setup using these clients and even migration steps from one to another.
 Check the client docs and choose wisely!

-As for the eth1 node, you can use Infura, Alchemy or some other service providers node but building on them can be a risky (however if you accept the risks, you can spare a lot of SSD disk space and lifetime).
+As for the eth1 node, you can use Infura(https://infura.io/), Alchemy(https://www.alchemy.com/) or some other service providers node but building on them can be a risky (however if you accept the risks, you can spare a lot of SSD disk space and lifetime).
 Better to run your own node, or with trusted friends, partners run one node and use it altogether.
-However, I suggest to use service providers as a backup Eth1 client.
+However, I suggest to use these service providers as a backup Eth1 client.
 The free plan is a good solution if you need a new eth1 client within 2 minutes, but only for a few days term while your backup system syncs up fully.

 My personal choice is Geth.
 This is where you need the SSD!
 Downloading and later just syncing, processing the eth1 network transactions require a significant amount of storage and I/O speed.
 Simple, consumer grade hard disks cannot do that task.
 I would not recommend cheap SSDs, buy one with great durability with a large number, as endurance rating.
 On my servers I use Intel D3-S4510 Series SSDs as they have 5 years of warranty and a total of 6.5 Petabyte write capacity.

-In the validator I use a Samsung P883 – it is a datacenter sata SSD – which is also affordable and worth the price as you will run a “32ETH system” on it.
+In the validator I use a Samsung P883 – it is also datacenter, sata SSD – which is also affordable and worth the price as you will run a “32ETH system” on it.

 # Testing
 Before you go to mainnet, it is a wise approach to spend some time on test nets.
 Do Experiment it!